cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-`STDistance()` always returns null if the spatial reference IDs (SRIDs) of the geometry/geography instances do not match.
+`STDistance()` always returns null if the spatial reference IDs (SRIDs) of the geometry/geography instances don't match.

 #### Geometry Example